ratnadeepb/gateway-nf/README.md

 1. each connection is isolated
 2. the data is immutable for the NFs
 3. all connections maintain their state and can be completely replayed back in case of failure of backends or NFs
+4. packet processing is asynchronous meaning NFs process headers on their own time and send notification back to the gateway NF
+5. the idea is to bring NF processing to the header data rather than to send data to the NFs

 ## Overall Design